Constraints on redshifts of blazars from extragalactic background light attenuation using Fermi-LAT data: Results and discussion

 \subsection{Application case: detectability predictions for the Cherenkov Telescope Array}

 The redshift upper limits are used to compute the expected detection significance of the 303 sources listed in Table~\ref{tab1} with the Cherenkov Telescope Array \citep[CTA,][]{2019scta.book.....C} using a total exposure of 20 hours, a reasonable exploratory time for IACTs.
 For the estimate of the source detectability, we use the CTA instrument response functions\footnote{\url{https://zenodo.org/record/5499840}} (IRFs) for the Alpha configuration with average azimuth angle, which are available for three different zenith angles (i.e.,~20 deg, 40 deg and 60 deg), both for the northern and southern arrays.
-The CTA-North and CTA-South IRFs are used for the sources located in the northern and southern hemisphere, respectively.
+The CTA-North and CTA-South IRFs are used for the sources with positive and negative declination, respectively.
 We assume observations around culmination time to select the most adequate IRF configuration concerning the zenith angle.
 We have generated point-like differential sensitivity curves for a total exposure time of 20 hours by scaling the IRFs corresponding to an exposure of 5 hours utilizing \texttt{gammapy} \citep{2017ICRC...35..766D,acero_fabio_2022_7311399}.
 As products from this calculation we obtained the differential flux, number of excess events, and number of background events that would generate a $5 \sigma$ signal in each energy bin.
 This is then used to obtain the expected number of excess events for each considered source, which is computed by scaling linearly the number of excess events necessary to get a detection significance of $5\sigma $ with the ratio of the differential flux.
 This is the differential flux of the sensitivity curve for each energy bin.
-The obtained number of excess and background events are used to estimate the statistical detection significance of the blazars.
+The obtained number of excess and background events are used to estimate the statistical detection significance of the blazars using the function \texttt{WStatCountsStatistic} of \texttt{gammapy}, which applies the formula derived by \citet{1983ApJ...272..317L}.
+The energy threshold in each case is selected as the energy of the lower bin of the corresponding differential sensitivity curve, i.e. the energy threshold is considered larger for sources that can only be observed with a zenith angle $>50$~deg and also for sources observed with CTA-South.